A Revolutionary Path from Injury to Victory

 Sports injuries may vary from moderate to serious and impact various body parts.
 Injuries that often occur are:

-A fracture is a bone break or fissure that happens often in sports.
+A fracture is a bone break or fissure that often happens in sports.
 Signs of a fractured bone include discomfort, redness, swelling, bruising, abnormalities, skin breaks with visible bone, and immobility or restricted limb motion.

-Tennis elbow (lateral epicondylitis) is a common condition caused by repeated actions that cause inflammation or damage to elbow tendons.
+Tennis elbow (lateral epicondylitis) is a common condition caused by repeated actions that cause inflammation or damage to the elbow tendons.
 Symptoms include discomfort, stinging, or hurting on the outside part of the arm and wrist.

 Medial epicondylitis, or golfer’s elbow, is caused by frequent forearm muscle contractions that induce tendon irritation and micro-tears.
 Some symptoms include swelling, pain or soreness on the inside of the elbow, difficulty gripping or both, and pain or weakness while rotating the wrist.